Submit domain

 The deeper lane is governed.
 It applies only when verified ownership, active engagement, and the right approvals exist for the reviewed domain or account.

-authorized_deep is explicit, not anonymous or automatic.
+The authorized enterprise lane, internally identified as authorized_deep, is explicit, not anonymous or automatic.

 read-only connector evidence, trusted export intelligence, monitoring, history, and deeper explainability can extend the review only inside that governed lane and only when the workflow allows them.